Robotic Welding Implementation

 Preparing the Manufacturing Floor for Integration

-• Concrete foundations for the robotic cells
+• Reinforced foundations for robotic cells

 Training Personnel for the Transition to Automated Welding